Last updated: October 29, 2025

 - Self-actualisation, which can be subdivided into three types:

-- Cognitive, acquiring and using knowledge
+- Cognitive: acquiring and using knowledge

 - Moral: doing activities that are good

-- Social, benefiting others or society.
+- Social: benefiting others or society.

 This is a way of categorising needs; they are not specific needs attributable to any individual.
 The categorisation has evidence supporting its validity, not least its continued use and prominence over 80 years.
 The self-actualisation goals are also congruent with the objective naturalist goals mentioned above.

 Maslow’s categorisation of needs extends well beyond the life goals developed on this page.
-Goals associated with life goals could be fitted into one of his categories, and life goals usually fit into the self-actualisation category.
-However, life goals overlook essential areas such as having somewhere safe to live and having close friends.
-Therefore, in clinical practice, one may always need to consider high-level, long-term goals outside the concept of meaningful goals.
+Most life goals can be categorised as self-actualisation.
+However, life goals as typically conceived often overlook essential areas, such as having a safe place to live and close friends.

-Life goals
+Life goals.

 Life goals are concomitant with purpose; having a purpose implies a goal.
 Many terms are used for the same construct, such as meaningful goals, overarching or long-term goals, fundamental goals, and self-actualisation.
 The essential features are that they are:

-- at the peak of the hierarchy of goals
+- at the peak of the hierarchy of goals,

-- long-term.
+- long-term,

-- Usually related to abstract ideas and not specific, concrete matters
+- Usually related to abstract ideas and not specific, concrete matters,

-- Integral to the person, influencing all their activities albeit subtly.
+- Integral to the person, influencing all their activities, albeit subtly.

 Joost Dekker et al. felt that fundamental goals had five aspects, interlinked but distinguishable: